-- Children are at the centre of our Person Centred Planning Meetings.
-They have input as to who attends them, the refreshments that will be available, and the music to be played during the recording ideas task.
-They feed in heavily to the process, sharing their opinions and ideas at every step. - Children at SEND Support who are unlikely to need an Additional Needs Plan (ANP) in the near future work with a trusted adult to share ideas about their aspirations, their strengths, their challenges and what they feel has helped them and can help them further in the future.
-This is collated into a pupil passport that is shared with all adults working in class, visiting supply teachers and, where relevant to social or emotional issues, staff working at play and lunch times. - Children at SEND Support who are working towards or already have an ANP work with a trusted adult to record their thoughts and feelings, opinions and ideas to feed into the Plan.
+- Children are at the centre of Person Centred Planning Meetings.
+They feed in heavily to the process, sharing their opinions and ideas at every step. - Children at SEND Support who are unlikely to need a full Additional Needs Plan (ANP) in the near future work with a trusted adult to share ideas about their aspirations, their strengths, their challenges and what they feel has helped them and can help them further in the future.
+This is collated into an Assess, Plan, Do, Review sheet that is updated at meetings with parents and carers.
+This is then shared with adults working in class, visiting supply teachers and, where relevant to social or emotional issues, staff working at play and lunch times or in the wider school. - Children at SEND Support who have an ANP work with a trusted adult to record their thoughts and feelings, opinions and ideas to feed into the Plan.
 They have the opportunity to talk about what they feel helps them, any challenges and what may add to these.
-They also have the opportunity to share their aspirations for the future, both in the long term and more visible future, but more detail is also gathered to give us a fuller picture of children at this level. - Looked After Children have PEP and LAC meetings throughout the year and their input is sort both at home and at school at least three times a year to ensure we are supporting them the best we can. - In class, all children work individually and in pairs to say how well they felt they achieved tasks or how confident they were.
+They also have the opportunity to share their aspirations for the future, both in the long term and more visible future, but more detail is also gathered to give us a fuller picture of children at this level.

+- Looked After Children have PEP and LAC meetings throughout the year and their input is sort both at home and at school at least three times a year to ensure we are supporting them the best we can. - In class, children work individually and in pairs to say how well they felt they achieved tasks or how confident they were.
 This enables the teacher to adapt planning and target those children who are less confident for further support or intervention if needed.

 Children enjoy their learning more when they are included at each stage of the process.
 Teachers work with the class at the beginning of topics to explore what they want to find out about during the learning Journey and adapt some areas of learning to this.

 Who's involved?
 How often?

-Self assessment Pupil, class teacher 2 x a week (as appropriate) What do we know, what do we want to know?
-Pupils, class teacher At the beginning of new topics School Council School Council, Mrs Lindfield (Head of School Council), class, class teacher, 3 x a year (minimum) Pupil Progress meetings Pupil, class teacher 3 x a year Pupil Voice (including Pupil passports) Pupil, class teacher/other trusted adult Once a year - SEN Plus 3 x year SBP, EHCP, CLA SEN support review meetings Pupil, parents and carers, class teacher supported by SENCo At least 3 x a year Annual reviews (statements and EHC plans only) Pupil, parents and carers, SENCO, class teacher, support services, local authority.
-Once a year In most cases, Annual reviews include a Person Centred Review Pupil, parents and carers, SENCO, class teacher, support services, local authority.
-Once a year Structured Conversations Parents and carers, SENCO, class teacher (information may be gathered from pupils) 2 x a year
+Self assessment Pupil, class teacher As appropriate

+What do we know, what do we want to know?
+Pupils, class teacher At the beginning of new topics

+School Council School Council, Miss Hinxman (Head of School Council), class teacher, 3 x a year (minimum)

+Pupil Progress meetings Pupil, class teacher 3 x a year

+Pupil Voice Pupil, class Between once and 3 x a

+teacher/other trusted year as appropriate

+adult

+SEN support review Pupil, parents and 3 x a year

+meetings carers, class teacher

+supported by SENCo

+Annual reviews (EHCP Pupil, parents and Once a year

+only) carers, SENCO, class

+teacher, support

+services, local authority.

+Structured Parents and carers, 2 - 3 x a year

+Conversations SENCO, class teacher

+(information may be

+gathered from pupils)